egor7/blog-1/csv/csv.md

 ```

 ### Filtering, selecting columns, sorting
-Once we have a kdb+ table, we can use the full power of q-sql to do any data manipulation.
+Once we have a kdb+ table, we can use the full power of qSQL to do any data manipulation.
 To select columns

 ```bash
 $ qcsv 'select nsn,item_name from .csv.read `data.csv'
 ```

-If you are the type of person who has bad feelings for devoting resources to analyze columns (and load into memory) that we throw away.
-Good news, we can do a shortcut.
+Perhaps, you dislike the idea of devoting resources to analyze columns, load them into memory, then discard them.
+Good news!
+We have a shortcut.

 In kdb+, function `.csv.infoonly` accepts a list of columns to restrict the column analyses.
-We can plug the output to the generic `.csv.read`.
+We can plug the output into the generic `.csv.read`.

 ```
 $ qcsv '.csv.data[`data.csv; .csv.infoonly[`data.csv; `nsn`item_name]]'